ConnectThink/WP-SCSS/readme.md

 #### Compiling Mode

-Compiling comes in five modes:
+Compiling comes in two modes:

 - Compressed - More compressed css.
 Entire rule block on one line.
 No indentation.
 - Expanded - Full open css.
 One line per property.
 Brackets close on their own line.